zkivo/programmazione_19/README.md

 --------

-Here you will find all the exercises i did for the Java class during my bachelor.
+Here you will find all the exercises I did for the Java course of my Bachelor.

-Each exercise is inside a folder es[0-11] where you can find one or more projects.
-Inside the last directory (es11) you will find 6 projects which are the larger programs i wrote for this class.

-All the documentation is in Italian since it was the language of the class.
-In fact, this is the only part i am writing in english for curious visitors, the rest is left as it was.
-Thank you.

 --------